A new counterexample to Nguyen's conjecture on surface fibration

+Tan proved \conje{conj:Beauville} in \cite{MR1325793} using \thrm{thm:canonicalClass}.
+Later on, Liu gave another proof in \cite{MR1418581} by investigating the moduli space $\cM_{g,n}$ of Riemann surfaces of genus $g$ with $n$ punctures.
-As for the classification of nonsemistable fibrations, we have not achieved much progress by far because of the lack of powerful tools like Arakelov inequality (see Theorem \ref{thm.Arakelov}) and canonical class inequality (see Theorem \ref{thm.inequality}).

-When genus $g\ge2$, few results are obtained for the classification of fibrations over $\mathbb{P}^1$ with given number of singular fibers.
-First in 1968, Soviet mathematician A. N. Par\v{s}in proved the following theorem in \cite{11}: \begin{thm} Suppose $f:S\ra\mathbb{P}^1$ is a surface fibration and $s$ is its number of singular fibers, then $s\ge2$.
-If $f$ is nonisotrivial, then $s\ge3$. \end{thm}
+As for the classification of non-semistable surface fibrations, we have not achieved much progress by far due to the lack of powerful tools like \thrm{thm:Arakelov} and \thrm{thm:canonicalClass}.
+Given genus $g\ge2$, there are a few results for the classification of surface fibrations over $\mathbb{P}^1$ with given number of singular fibers.
+We present a classical one derived by Par\v{s}in: \begin{thm} [{\cite[Proposition~5]{MR257086}}] Let $f:S\ra\mathbb{P}^1$ be a nontrivial surface fibration, and let $s$ be its number of singular fibers, then $s\ge2$.
+If in addition $f$ is non-isotrivial, then $s\ge3$. \end{thm}

-In 1981, A. Beauville constructed in \cite{6} a fibration over $\mathbb{P}^1$ with three singular fibers and one of the fibers semistable: \begin{exam} Suppose $t\in\mathbb{P}^1$ and $n\ge3$, we have a fibration of genus $\lfloor\fr{n-1}{2}\rfloor$: This is a fibration over $\mathbb{P}^1$ with three singular fibers and one of the fibers semistable.
-The singular fibers are at $t=0,1,\infty$, and the singular fiber at $t=1$ is semistable. \end{exam}